BetonQuest/betonquest-code-snippets/README.md

 ## Release Notes
 <!-- TODO Add release notes -->

+### 1.0.1

+Some updates to the README file and fixed an error in the Folder Event Snippets.

 ### 1.0.0

 A first release that includes a bundle of snippets for all events, conditions and events that are natively supported by BetonQuest.